symfony/symfony-docs/book/security.rst

 Stateless Authentication
 ------------------------

-By default, Symfony2 relies on a cookie (the Session) to persist the security context of the user.
+By default, Symfony relies on a cookie (the Session) to persist the security context of the user.
 But if you use certificates or HTTP authentication for instance, persistence is not needed as credentials are available for each request.
-In that case, and if you don't need to store anything else between requests, you can activate the stateless authentication (which means that no cookie will be ever created by Symfony2):
+In that case, and if you don't need to store anything else between requests, you can activate the stateless authentication (which means that no cookie will be ever created by Symfony):

 .. configuration-block::